Tequila and Grenadine Cocktail w/ Newks Hot Sauce

 Most drinks do the opposite, they dilute when the ice melts.
 I was looking for a metamorphosis.

 The longer it sits the better it gets.
-As the Newks salt infuses the drink, spicy notes of Habanero and heat infuse the cocktail and you are left with a complex flavor profile reminiscent of a spicy, tropical night in Merida, Mexico.
+As the Newks salt and sauce infuses the drink, spicy notes of Habanero and heat infuse the cocktail and you are left with a complex flavor profile reminiscent of a spicy, tropical night in Merida, Mexico.